FORWRDFORWRDHQ

 The critics have their ammunition now.
 How pickleball responds will determine whether they get to use it.

-Based on reporting from various outlets including Yahoo News Malaysia, The Daily Beast, New York Post, Men's Journal, The Spun, and social media coverage
+Based on reporting from various outlets including Yahoo News Malaysia, The Daily Beast, NEW YORK Post, Men's Journal, The Spun, and social media coverage

 Free Newsletter